BlackJar72/CavernsOfEvil/README.md

 The coding for mobs is so-so.
 The player model is terrible, suffering a lot from not understanding how Unity worked early in the project, and connect the player, items, and UI through hard-coding in a way that is extremely inflexible prone to breaking.
-Further, because of some scene settings, player data is made persistent between levels through an overly complex system of cachy into static variable from which the real data is restored -- a system the spreads accross several classes, including all items due to the hard-coded connection to the player model.
+Further, because of some scene settings, player data is made persistent between levels through an overly complex system of caching into static variable from which the real data is restored at the start of the new level -- a system the spreads accross several classes, including all items due to the hard-coded connection to the player model.
 In short, the player model is probably not a good thing to immitate.

 These scripts contain referrence to third party code, most notably FastPriorityQueue by BlueRaja, but also the paid assets Procedutal Lightening and FinalIK.
 These entirely separate from this project and not include, but are required